bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 1. First, you will need a way to access the `products` collection from C#.
 Create and initialize a new variable that represents the collection in class `Repository`.
 Use the injected `IMongoDatabase` variable to get the collection:

     ```csharp
-    private readonly IMongoCollection<Entities.Product> productCollection;
+    private readonly IMongoCollection<Entities.Product> _productCollection;

     public Repository(IMongoDatabase database)
     {
-        this.productCollection = database.GetCollection<Entities.Product>("products");
+        this._productCollection = database.GetCollection<Entities.Product>("products");
     }
     ```

-1. You can use `productCollection` to access the database's product records from now on.
+1. You can use `_productCollection` to access the database's product records from now on.
 Let us start by implementing `ListProducts`.
 This will require two steps: first, to query the data from the database, then transform each record to an instance of `Models.Product`.

     The query is as follows:

     ```csharp
-    var dbProducts = productCollection
+    var dbProducts = _productCollection
         .Find(_ => true) // listing all products hence an empty filter
         .ToList();
     ```